Strong Technical & Hilly Course

 Other Thoughts: I'm happy to have such a fun course be my 100th review.

 From what I have read, this course was conceived late last year, so I didn't have huge expectations for the state of the improvements.
 I was blown away.
 The fairways look great.
-The tees are usable.
 The log staircases add to the character.
 The Devens club is a testament to what can get done quickly with the right organization.
-I would put the course as it is now at a little under a 4.0 (rounding up), but it will be a solid 4.0 when rubber tees are in.
+In the two years the course has been around, it has worn in nicely.

 Devens is quite a piece of property.
 Last year if I had to choose a location to get a second course on site in Massachusetts, it would have been Maple Hill or here.
 This is a great place to come and wear yourself out.